• About

 Woodwork and Metalwork

-Wood carvings from mosques, finely decorated metalwork, and even astrolabes provide insight into the functional artistry of the Islamic world.
-The meticulous craftsmanship of these items shows the technical and aesthetic heights achieved by artisans over centuries.
+Wood carvings from mosques, finely decorated metalwork, and astrolabes — the precision navigational and astronomical instruments that became a symbol of the Islamic Golden Age — provide insight into the functional artistry of the Islamic world.
+The meticulous craftsmanship of these items shows the technical and scientific heights achieved by artisans and scholars over centuries.

 Ethnographic Collection